RarelyCharlie/rarelycharlie.github.io/_draft/dark.md

 When you change the settings, they are applied after a short delay.
 The theme remembers your settings and you do not have to save your profile (unless you have changed something else there).

-Use the Dark theme checkbox to switch to a dark (white on black) theme.
+Use the Dark theme checkbox to choose a dark (white on black) theme.

 Use the Brightness slider to adjust the brightness, if necessary.
 Its normal position is in the middle (0%).